mkijowski/ceg3400/03-authentication/README.md

 ---

-# The incident
+# What happened

 * August 2012
 * 5pm iphone resets
 * phone power on and iphone is at setup screen
   * (backups etc were done nightly so no fear yet)
 * plug phone in to laptop to restore/recover
-  * notification on macbook of incorrect gmail credentials
+  * notification on macbook of incorrect credentials
   * macbook has new (unknown) 4 digit pin protection

-## What would you do?
+***What would you do?***

+---

+# What actually happened (all times are approximate)

+* Aug 2012
+* 4pm buys a toothbrush amazon.com
+* 4:30pm amazon account reset with unknown credit card and Mat Honan's address
+* 4:45pm me.com reset with last 4 of Mat Honan's CC and address
+* 4:47pm gmail.com reset with me.com
+* 4:50pm twitter.com reset with gmail.com
+* 4:55pm me.com and gmail.com accounts ***permanently deleted*** with all data
+* 5pm hacker brags on their newly acquired @mat handle of their hack

 ---